 Founder - The Learner's Edge

-Diane Dean struggled so much in high school and as a college undergraduate that she was afraid to apply for an advanced degree.
-After going through counseling, she started to understand how her brain worked.
-Diane felt like she'd gone to Oz to get the proverbial "brain," - just like the Scarecrow in the Wizard of Oz!
+I struggled so much in high school and as a college undergraduate that I was afraid to apply for an advanced degree.
+After going through counseling, I started to understand how my brain worked.
+I felt like she'd gone to Oz to get the proverbial "brain," - just like the Scarecrow in the Wizard of Oz!

-"That's where my mission began," Dean says today.
-"Learning is the most important skill in business and in scholastic achievement, and I wanted to be a resource for people who wanted lifelong learning success."
+"That's where my mission began, learning is the most important skill in business and in scholastic achievement, and I wanted to be a resource for people who wanted lifelong learning success." - Diane Dean

-Dean eventually earned that advanced degree (a masters in counseling psychology from Montclair University) - and graduated with top honors.
-She became a therapist and started working with students of all ages.
-Whatever the reason--behavioral issues, attitude or running away--learning (or NOT learning!) was at the root of most of her client's problems, and that was affecting their self-esteem, motivation and relationships.
+I eventually earned that advanced degree (a masters in counseling psychology from Montclair University) - and graduated with top honors.
+I became a therapist and started working with students of all ages.
+Whatever the reason--behavioral issues, attitude or running away--learning (or NOT learning!) was at the root of most of my client's problems, and that was affecting their self-esteem, motivation and relationships.

 Looking for Answers in Research

-Continuing her search for answers, Diane studied educational kinesiology, the effects of nutrition on learning, brain research, neurolinguistic programming, classical learning theory and other theories about learning styles.
-She distilled what she'd learned about the brain and learning methodologies into a model called Expanding Learning Styles© that quickly helps students of any age improve and take charge of their own learning.
+Continuing my search for answers, I studied educational kinesiology, the effects of nutrition on learning, brain research, neurolinguistic programming, classical learning theory and other theories about learning styles.
+I distilled what I'd learned about the brain and learning methodologies into a model called Expanding Learning Styles© that quickly helps students of any age improve and take charge of their own learning.

-Her research paid off, and counselors, teachers and parents alike wanted to know "What'd you do to Billy?
-He's studying and learning now!!"
-Dean says The Learner's Edge simply evolved as a business from her private practice.
-Students didn't want to go to a therapist, so Diane adopted the role of "coach" for them and took the stigma out of the work they did together.
+The Learner's Edge simply evolved as a business from my private practice.
+Students didn't want to go to a therapist, so I adopted the role of "coach" for them and took the stigma out of the work they did together.

-Diane has been a coach since the mid 80's when students - and then their parents - began coming to her.
-She is a Master Certified Coach with the International Coach Federation, based on her years of experience in coaching, as well as in teaching coaches and therapists her techniques.
-Diane uses humor and a relaxed, honest rapport about her own learning difficulties to gain her client's trust and confidence.
-She can then tap into their motivation to change.
-It works because they know she's been there and understands just how they feel.
+I have been a coach since the mid 80's when students - and then their parents - began coming to me.
+I am a Master Certified Coach with the International Coach Federation, based on myyears of experience in coaching, as well as in teaching coaches and therapists my techniques.